EoinDavey/Setanta-site/notes/src/paradigm.md

 - How is pre-step setup defined?
 Another magic function akin to loop for setup?
 - How to decide when to halt execution?
 Require user input to halt?

 Maybe only the stage needs a step function that's called on loop after the setup.
-The stage can call `step` on all of it's attached children.
+The stage can call `step` on all of its attached children.
 No need for behaviour defined outside the language.

 The user could define the following steps

 1. Setup variables, functions, agents, custom step behaviours.
 2. Attach all starting agents to the stage
-3. **Execute** the stage, starting it's step loop.
+3. **Execute** the stage, starting its step loop.

 ## Asynchronous execution